ionvop/ivvbscript/README.md

 # ivvbscript (IonVop VBScript)

-A VBScript transpiler written in VBScript for a programming language I made that focuses on hacky syntax at the cost of readability and intuitiveness.
+A transpiler written in VBScript to transpile `.ivvbs` code into `.vbs`

+IVVBScript is an experimental programming language that focuses on hacky syntax at the cost of readability and intuitiveness.

 ## Usage